-- (a) in the case of an individual \$100 000; or - (b) in the case of a body corporate \$500 000. - (2) Section 12B does not apply to the physical element referred to in subsection (1)(a).
+- (a) in the case of an individual-\$100,000, or - (b) in the case of a body corporate-\$500,000.

+Note.
 Civil proceedings may be brought under Division 3 of this Part if a person requested, instructed, induced, encouraged, authorised or assisted another person to engage in discriminatory conduct for a prohibited reason.